IsaacSchemm/DeviantArtFs/README.md

 # DeviantArtFs

-A .NET / F# library to interact with the [DeviantArt / Sta.sh API.](https://www.deviantart.com/developers/http/v1/20200519)
+An unoffical F# library to interact with the [DeviantArt API.](www.deviantart.com/developers/http/v1/20240701)

 ## Design